Freshwater Bay Museum redevelopment

 - Installation of two turn backs on the train line.

-- Construction of a new station consisting of a new pedestrian bridge and lift structures east of the existing platform.
+- Construction of a new station consisting of a new pedestrian bridge and lift structures to the east of the existing heritage bridge.

 - Removal of the existing heritage connection from the existing pedestrian bridge.